saugatkhadka/number_to_word/README.md

 act, amounts
 act, contour
 cat, boot, our

 The conversion of a 10 digit phone number should be performed within 1000ms.

+Please create a public GitHub repo for this project under your own account.
+Make an initial commit to mark when you start, and commit each step during development.
+Try to commit at least once per hour to the repo.
+Doing this will allow us to see the steps you took to come to the solution, and how long it took you to do so.

+You solution should contain a library with at least a public method that we can call with a 10 digit number, which returns an array with all results.
+We will use this method to test a set of random numbers and verify the output.

+The complete solution should include documentation and unit tests which should at least include the two provided examples.

+You have 8 hours to complete this assignment in Ruby.
+It can be done in under 4 hours, so take the time to do it in a way that showcases your best work.

+We hope you understand why we do this.
+The best way to see what a footballer is capable of is to see them play during a game.
+Programming is a team effort as well.
+Your colleagues will have to read and change your code in the future, and vice versa.

+You can use a plain text full English Scrabble dictionary such as this one: Dictionary